Home › Forums › Integration › Integration (Code) › Applying sorting & filtering logic on "read-persisted" service

 – the size of the data set

-– capability of the API
+– capability of the APIThe options available are:

 1. Sorting and Filtering to be implemented by API